Christian Churches Together: Leadership

-As of 2022 the executive director of Christian Churches Together is Dr. Monica Schaap Pierce, who is a member of the Reformed Church in America.
-Her predecessors were Rev. Carlos Malave and Rev. Richard (Dick) Hamm.
+As of 2022, the executive director of Christian Churches Together is Dr. Monica Schaap Pierce, a member of the Reformed Church in America.
+Her predecessors were the Rev. Carlos Malave and the Rev. Richard ("Dick") Hamm.

 History

-In 2001, a number of US churches leaders began discussing the possibility of forming a new organization that would provide a broader-based space than that provided by the National Council of Churches or the National Association of Evangelicals.
-On September 7–8, 2001, various American church leaders met informally in Baltimore to explore whether or not the time had come to "create a new, more inclusive body."
-At the meeting no votes were taken, but there was a strong desire among the participants for a broader structure of some kind that would include all the major groupings of churches.
+In 2001, some U.S. church leaders began discussing the possibility of forming a new organization that would provide a broader-based space than the National Council of Churches or the National Association of Evangelicals.
+On September 7–8, 2001, various American church leaders met informally in Baltimore to explore whether the time had come to "create a new, more inclusive body."
+At the meeting, no votes were taken, but there was a strong desire among the participants for a broader structure that would include all the major groupings of churches.

-This conversation continued in Chicago (April 4–6, 2002), Pasadena (January 27–29, 2003), Houston (January 7–9, 2004), and Los Altos (June 1–3, 2005), with an ever expanding and more diverse group of Christian leaders.
-As a result of these efforts, 34 churches and organizations formed Christian Churches Together in the US in Atlanta on March 30, 2006.
-In 2017, the Bruderhof Communities, the Redeemed Christian Church of God and the International Justice Mission joined CCT.
+This conversation continued in Chicago (April 4–6, 2002), Pasadena (January 27–29, 2003), Houston (January 7–9, 2004), and Los Altos (June 1–3, 2005), with an ever-expanding and more diverse group of Christian leaders.
+As a result of these efforts, 34 churches and organizations formed Christian Churches Together in the U.S. in Atlanta on March 30, 2006.
+In 2017, the Bruderhof Communities, the Redeemed Christian Church of God, and the International Justice Mission joined CCT.

-Participants in CCT includes churches and associations of churches that are national in scope, as well as national Christian organizations and worldwide churches such as the Salvation Army which has a territory (national division) in the United States.
+Participants in CCT include churches and associations of churches that are national in scope, as well as national Christian organizations and worldwide churches such as the Salvation Army, which has a territory (national division) in the United States.
 Participant churches and organizations must accept and endorse the theological basis and purposes of CCT.
-They agree to attend meetings on a regular basis and to pay the dues established.
+They agree to attend meetings regularly and to pay the established dues.